ngduc/node-rem/src_docs/features.md

 ## DEVELOPMENT

-### Docker
+### Docker (optional)
 - Built on lightweight docker image "node:8-alpine" (see Dockerfile)
 - Command lines to launch docker images:
   - `yarn docker:dev` launch project in DEV mode
   - more... (see package.json)

-### Platforms
+### Requirements
+Platforms:
   - Mainly tested on MacOS, node 14.7.x, yarn
   - Also tested on Windows 10 (Powershell) with MongoDB, latest nodejs, yarn
+Require:
+  - MongoDB, also a client tool to manage data like Robo 3T.

 ### Initialize DB Data
-- When launching in development mode, it will check if admin user not existed (New DB) & generate it & some dev data.
+- When launching in development mode, it will check if the dummy user not existed (New DB) then generate some dev data.
 - Example: [../src/api/utils/InitData.ts](../src/api/utils/InitData.ts)

 ### Environments